lipro/lpn-doc-sphinx-primer/source/concepts/files.rst

 .. rst:role:: file

-   For more details, see :rst:role:`sphinx:file` role;

-   .. todo:: add reference to "Semantic Descriptions and References"
-             and "Writing about User Interface"

-   .. about the :rst:role:`sphinx:program` role in
-   .. :doc:`./semantic-referencing`,
-   .. and about the :rst:role:`sphinx:command` role in
+   For more details, see :rst:role:`sphinx:file` role; about the :rst:role:`sphinx:program` role in :doc:`./semantic-referencing`, and about the :rst:role:`sphinx:command` role in :doc:`./user-interfaces`.
-   .. :doc:`./user-interfaces`.

    :the example: